Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 \textit{A priori}, the properties of $A_t$ may depend on the choice of $t$.
-It turns out that for our purposes, the behavior is the same so long as we pick $t$ to be a unit. \begin{proposition} Let $R$ be a finite ring, and let $t$ and $t'$ be units.
+It turns out that for our purposes, the behavior is the same so long as $t$ is a unit. \begin{proposition} Let $R$ be a finite ring, and let $t$ and $t'$ be units.
 Then